Study Abroad and Exchange

 For organizational purposes, the partnerships mentioned below have been categorized according to their main function but most of the partnerships are multifunctional.

-Current lectures and programs are listed on the Center's home page (www.cfis-umsl.com).
-Click on "Calendar" to see the fliers or brochures with details.
-Last year's programs are listed in the Center's Annual Report.
-Annual Report
+Current lectures and programs are listed on the ISP website.
+Last year’s programs are listed in the department's Annual Report.

 The professorships are:

---The Smurfit-Stone Corporation Professorship in Irish Studies.
-Dr. Gearóid ÓhAllmhuráin, Professor of Music, and Dr. Eamonn Wall, Professor of English.
+- The Smurfit-Stone Corporation Professorship in Irish Studies.
+Dr. Eamonn Wall, Professor of English.

-International Performing Arts Series.
-The most visible program of the Collaborative is the International Performing Arts Series, supported by resources from the endowed international professorships, which brings at least 5 or 6 internationally recognized performance groups to campus each year.
-The thirteenth season began in Fall 2011 and is one of the major performance niches for the Touhill Performing Arts Center.
+The most visible program of the Collaborative is the International Performing Arts Series, supported by resources from the endowed international professorships, which brings five internationally recognized performance groups to campus each year.
+The nineteenth season began in Fall 2017 and is one of the major performance niches for the Touhill Performing Arts Center.
 The series celebrates the cultural diversity of Saint Louis and introduces campus and community audiences to less well known artistic traditions especially those that represent and illuminate performing arts of the countries and/or cultures of the endowed professorships.

-Partners: The series receives some financial support from the Regional Arts Commission, Saint Louis, and is supported by Saint Louis Irish Arts, Karakas Family Foundation for the Advancement of Hellenic Studies, the Blanche M. Touhill Performing Arts Center, Alliance Francaise de St. Louis, Dance St. Louis, Saint Louis Chinese Association, and the Goethe Institut of Chicago.
+Partners: The series is supported by Saint Louis Irish Arts, Karakas Family Foundation for the Advancement of Hellenic Studies, the Blanche M. Touhill Performing Arts Center, Alliance Francaise de St. Louis, Dance St. Louis, Saint Louis Chinese Association, and the Goethe Institut of Chicago.

 The GCC offers seminars, lectures, conferences and cultural programs to promote German culture, enhance understanding of and appreciation for the German-American and European- American relationships, strengthen and support German language instruction, and highlight the contribution and legacy of German immigrants to the United States.